ejongepier/metabarcoding-qiime.github.io/docs/_sources/crunchomics.rst.txt

 When running such a ``srun``-command, 3 things will happen:

-   1. The job scheduler adds your job to the queue (output: "srun: job xxxxx queued and waiting for resources")
+   1. The job scheduler adds your job to the queue.

-   2. Once the requested resources are found (here, 1 cpu), they will be allocated to your job (output: "srun: job xxxxx has been allocated resources")
+   2. Once the requested resources are found (here, 1 cpu), they will be allocated to your job.

-   3. Once the resources are allocated, your job will start (output: depends on which command you run).
+   3. Once the resources are allocated, your job will start.

 Now, let create the vizualisation: